Canned foods America grew up on

 1950s: Oscar Mayer Wieners

-Oscar Mayner was another brand that cooked up creative ways for consumers to enjoy its canned products.
-In the CookOut Fun cookbook, published in 1959, the brand professed that "fun-cooking never stops when you have Oscar Mayer meats".
+Oscar Mayer was another brand that cooked up creative ways for consumers to enjoy its canned products.
+In the CookOut Fun cookbook, published in 1959, the brand claimed that 'fun-cooking never stops when you have Oscar Mayer meats.'
 It suggested grilling its popular sausages over a fireplace in the event that bad weather ruins a planned cookout.

 1950s: V-8 Vegetable Juices

 V-8 Vegetable Juices was another nutrient-packed canned food that gained traction in the post-war era.
-Mothers concerned with their kids' vegetable intake would swear by this Good Housekeeping-recommended drink, which was to be served for "lunch, dinner and in-between meals".
-The veggie cocktail, still on shelves today, included celery, parsley, spinach, beetroot, lettuce, carrots, tomato and watercress.
+Mothers concerned with their kids' vegetable intake would swear by this Good Housekeeping–recommended drink, which could be served for 'lunch, dinner, and in-between meals.'
+The veggie cocktail, still on shelves today, includes celery, parsley, spinach, beetroot, lettuce, carrots, tomato, and watercress.

 1960s: Campbell's Oyster Stew Soup